schlicks/jupyter/README.md

 A. Second item of ordered list
 A. Third item of ordered list

-First term of definition list
-  First item of definition list
+- [x] First item of todo list
-**Second term of definition list** (in bold)
-  Second item of definition list
+- [x] Second item of definition list

-:First field:    First item of field list
-:Second field:   Second item of field list
+- [] Third item of definition list

 ----